The reason peculiar velocities grow faster in general relativity than in Newtonian gravity: Covariant treatment of peculiar velocities

-where $\tilde{u}_{\alpha}$ and $u_{\alpha}$ are the velocities of bulk-flow observers and of their CMB partners respectively.
-Also, $v_{\alpha}$ the peculiar velocity of the former with respect to the latter (with $\alpha=1,2,3$).
+where $\tilde{u}_{\alpha}$ and $u_{\alpha}$ are the velocities of bulk-flow observers and of their CMB partners, respectively.
+The term $v_{\alpha}$ is the peculiar velocity of the former with respect to the latter (with $\alpha=1,2,3$).
 In relativity, the Galilean transformation is replaced by the (also familiar) Lorentz boost, which in the case of non-relativistic peculiar motions reads

 Here, in contrast to (\ref{Galilean}), $\tilde{u}_a$ and $u_a$ are the (timelike) 4-velocities of the aforementioned observers, while $v_a$ is the (spacelike) velocity of the peculiar motion (with $a=0,1,2,3$).
 Put another way, $u_au^a=-1=\tilde{u}_a\tilde{u}^a$ and $u_av^a=0$ by construction.
 Also, $v^2=v_av^a\ll1$ when dealing with non-relativistic peculiar flows.
-Note that, although the transformations (\ref{Galilean}) and (\ref{Lorentz}) may seem formally identical, they are different because the former involves spacelike vectors only, whereas in the latter the two 4-velocity vectors are timelike.
+We note that although the transformations (\ref{Galilean}) and (\ref{Lorentz}) may seem formally identical, they are different because the former involves spacelike vectors only, whereas in the latter the two 4-velocity vectors are timelike.